-Maximum total current draw for the G-Series printer's serial port: 750mA The KDU Plus's current without external input devices attached is: 50mA
+Maximum total current draw for the GC420 printer's serial (and parallel) port: 750mA The KDU Plus's current without external input devices attached is: 50mA

 Caution • The KDU Plus's input ports (AUX1, AUX2, and PS/2 style) are not fused.
 Exceeding the total current draw available could damage an input device, KDU Plus, or the printer.